Haabibi/Realtime_Action_Recognition/README.md

 # Fall Detection using Temporal Spatial Network

-**Note**: always use `git clone --recursive https://github.com/yjxiong/tsn-pytorch` to clone this project.
+**Note**: always use `git clone --recursive https://github.com/Haabibi/fall_detection_TSN.git` to clone this project.
 Otherwise you will not be able to use the inception series CNN archs.

 This is a reimplementation of temporal segment networks (TSN) in PyTorch.
 All settings are kept identical to the original caffe implementation.
+This was adapted from  `https://github.com/yjxiong/tsn-pytorch`.

 ## Training